 Line 24S - Up to \$10,000 in unreimbursed expenses for travel, lodging and lost wages incurred by an individual as a result of the individual donating one or more of his/her organs to another human being for organ transplantation under RIGL §44-30-12(c)(7).
 Modification can only be taken once during the lifetime of the individual and is taken in the year that the human organ transplantation occurs.
-Effective upon passage on November 9, 2009.

 Rhode Island full-year residents only.

-$\mbox{\bf Line~24T}$ - Under RIGL $\S 42\text{-}64.3\text{-}7$ a domiciliary of an enterprise zone who owns and operates a qualified business facility in that zone may, for the first three years after certification, reduce federal AGI by \$50,000 per year and may, for the fourth and fifth years, reduce federal AGI by \$25,000 per year.
+Line 24T - Under RIGL §42-64.3-7 a domiciliary of an enterprise zone who owns and operates a qualified business facility in that zone may, for the first three years after certification, reduce federal AGI by \$50,000 per year and may, for the fourth and fifth years, reduce federal AGI by \$25,000 per year.